 Getting Started with Librosa

 The easiest way to install Librosa is by using the Python Package Index (PyPI).
-Please use the following command for complete installation.

 Loading and Visualizing Audio Files via Python

 The Python library Librosa allows software programmers to load and visualize audio files inside their own Python application.
 First of all you need to load the audio file and play it by using a Python command in Jupyter Notebook.
 Next, you can easily visualize the sampled signal and plot it.
 You can use waveform visualization of the amplitude vs. the time representation of the signal or can also use Spectrogram visualization or Log-frequency axis.

 Analog and digital signals are both different types of signals that can carry information.
 A digital audio signal is a NumPy array with a specified frequency and sample rate.
 On the other hand, the analog wave format of the audio signal represents a function.
 The open source Python library Librosa gives software developers the power to create an audio signal and save it to the place of their choice using Python code.

 The open source Python library Librosa gives software developers the capability to load and extract audio features inside their own apps using Python commands.
 There are various ways to extract features from audio data, such as zero-crossing rate, spectral roll-off frequency, Mel-frequency Cepstral Coefficients (MFCC), Chroma Frequencies and many more.